Alaska in May: Weather And Activities In The Shoulder Season

 What To Pack For An Alaska Trip In May

-Vessi shoes, our favorite runners, are waterproof, washable, and great for everyday wear.
-Avid hikers may prefer hiking boots with ankle support.
+Vessi shoes, our favorite runners, are waterproof and washable, ideal for wet conditions and everyday use.
+Avid hikers may prefer hiking boots with ankle support for slippery or uneven paths.

 Cruising In Alaska

-Since most passengers prefer to cruise in July or August when kids are out of school, those who cruise in May could enjoy a vessel at less than capacity.
+Since most passengers prefer July and August (the peak months when kids are out of school), those who cruise in May will enjoy a vessel with lower capacity.
+Visiting in the shoulder seasons, both May and September, Alaska visits offer the best prices.

 Choosing A Cruise Itinerary

-When selecting a cruise itinerary, consider the ports of call and the activities available at each stop.
-Popular ports of call in Alaska include Juneau, Ketchikan, Skagway, Sitka, and Icy Strait Point.
+When choosing an Alaska cruise, look closely at the ports and activities at each stop.
+Popular ports include Juneau, Ketchikan, Skagway, Sitka, and Icy Strait Point.
+Juneau, the capital, offers the most activities.

 Early May Vs Late May

-Early May has fewer crowds, better pricing, and more opportunities to see wildlife like bears and deer.
-However, late May has longer days, slightly warmer weather, more whale sightings, and additional opportunities for outdoor activities like hiking, kayaking, and boating.
+Early May offers fewer crowds, better pricing, and opportunities to see migrating whales heading to their feeding grounds.
+Late May offers longer days, warmer weather, more whale sightings, and additional opportunities for outdoor activities such as hiking, kayaking, and boating.

 Cruise Activities

 Alaska cruises offer a wide range of onboard activities, from spa treatments to cooking classes.
-Those who like to swim should select a cruise ship with an indoor pool.
+Those who like swimming should choose a cruise ship with an indoor pool.

 - Dog sledding: If the budget allows, experience the thrill of dog sledding on a glacier or through the Alaskan wilderness.
-Glacier dog sledding, while a bucket list excursion is offered from mid-May onwards.
+Glacier dog sledding, while a bucket-list excursion, is offered from mid-May onward.
 Dog mushing on dirt is a more affordable option for families.

 - White Pass & Yukon Route Railway: The White Pass Railroad offers trains from Skagway into the Yukon as soon as ships arrive.
 It takes two weeks to clear the tracks of snow for the start of the season.
 This ride in vintage rail cars is a must for anyone visiting Skagway.

-No matter what activities you choose, an Alaska cruise in May is sure to be an unforgettable experience.
+No matter which activities you choose, a trip to Alaska in May promises an unforgettable experience.

 Outdoor Adventures

-May is a great time to explore the outdoors in Alaska.
-The weather is mild, and there are plenty of activities to enjoy.
-Here are some of the best outdoor adventures to experience in Alaska in May.
+May is a great time to explore Alaska’s outdoors due to its mild weather.
+Here are some of the best outdoor adventures to experience in Alaska when spring arrives.

 Hiking Trails

-Many cruise lines offer guided hikes on glaciers like Mendenhall Glacier near Juneau.
+Many cruise lines offer guided hikes on glaciers, such as the Mendenhall Glacier near Juneau.
 Check the timing, as many of these tours aren’t offered until the later weeks.

-Alternatively, travelers can enjoy a plethora of hiking trails in all ports and cities, and May is a great time to explore them.
+Alternatively, many ports and cities offer a plethora of hiking trails, and May is a great time to explore them.
 The lower elevation trails are usually free of snow, except for the ones at the top of Mount Roberts gondola in Juneau.

 In the early weeks, trekkers will benefit from the lack of mosquitoes.
-However, as the weeks progress, the pesky bugs accompany hikers uninvited.
-They’re in a rainforest, after all.
+As the weeks progress, the pesky bugs accompany hikers uninvited.
+It’s a rainforest, after all.

 Some of the best hiking trails in Alaska include the Portage Pass Trail, Flat Top Mountain Trail, and the Twin Peaks Trail.
 These trails offer stunning views of glaciers, mountains, and wildlife.

-For a more leisurely trail, the route to Nugget Falls at Mendenhall Glacier is suitable for all ages, regardless of your hiking ability.
+For a more leisurely trail, the route to Nugget Falls at Mendenhall Glacier (Juneau) is suitable for all ages, regardless of their hiking ability.
 Treks to waterfalls are lovely in spring, as the winter melt creates gushing cascades not seen in the warmer months.

 Observing Wildlife